aamnah/ttc2030-basics-of-programming/README.md

     print("Number is in between 11 and 19")
 ```

-having the statements on the same line is also valid
+having the statements on the same line is also valid, but you can not have `if` and `else` on the same line

 ```py
 # having them on the same line is also valid